pymc-devs/pymc/GOVERNANCE.md

   and [pymc-experimental](https://github.com/pymc-devs/pymc-experimental) repository.
 * Documentation team members are given permissions to [pymc-examples](https://github.com/pymc-devs/pymc-examples) and [resources](https://github.com/pymc-devs/resources) repositories.
+* Community team members are given permissions to [PyMCon](https://github.com/pymc-devs/pymcon), [PyMC Data Umbrella](https://github.com/pymc-devs/pymc-data-umbrella), and other event- and community-related repositories.

 In addition, Council members are given administrative rights to all repositories within the [pymc-devs](https://github.com/pymc-devs) organization.

 #### Discourse
-Similarly to the above section, Discourse permissions are also mapped to the community team and the two contributor roles.
+Similar to the above section, Discourse permissions are also mapped to the community team and the two contributor roles.

 Role: